openeuropa/composer-dependent-patches/README.md

-# composer_dependent_patching
+# Composer Dependent Patches

 The plugin builds on cweagans/composer-patches version 2.
-The version constrained patches must be defined under 'extra.oe-patches' key in composer.json.
+The version constrained patches must be defined under 'extra.dependent-patches' key in composer.json.
 To set version constraints on a patch definition, the expanded format must be used.
 The version constraint needs to be placed in the extra section of the patch definition.